Kron4ek/Conty/README.md

   XEPHYR_SIZE       Sets the size of the Xephyr window.
 The default is
                     800x600.

+  CUSTOM_MNT        Sets a custom mount point for the Conty.
+This allows
+                    Conty to be used with already mounted filesystems.
+                    Conty will not mount its image on this mount point, but it will use files that are already present there.

 Additional notes:
 System directories/files will not be available inside the container if you set the SANDBOX variable but don't bind (mount) any items or set